Why should I build a personal brand and share content on Recruiterly?

 Our aim is to provide you the tools to create a positive perception of you as a recruitment professional to secure interest and loyalty from outsiders.

 We want outsiders looking at your profile to choose you, because:

 - You are an expert recruiter in the industry you work in that has up to date knowledge and expertise that a client or candidate should expect when dealing with an expert!

 - You are a good human being NOT the “untrustworthy salesperson” persona that is unfairly attached to recruiters due to a very small minority of “un-professionals” in our industry.

 But how am I going to have time to build a brand?

-When we first started developing Recruiterly we were working as recruiters and we knew we wanted the ability to post and share to be super simple so recruiters can share any content, anywhere and anytime.
+When we first started developing Recruiterly we were working as recruiters.
+We knew we wanted the ability to post and share to be super simple.
+So recruiters can share any content, anywhere and anytime.

-Part of the arsenal of tools that a free Recruitely profile comes with is our social scheduler tool.
-To find out more, check out our blog post explaining the tool and how you can automate your brand building in more detail: Recruiterly Explained: Social Scheduler Tool.
+Part of the arsenal of tools that a Recruitely Premium profile comes with is our social scheduler tool.
+To find out more.
+Check out our blog post: Recruiterly Explained: Social Scheduler Tool.

 People enjoy communicating with other people, especially those with common interests.
-So, why not let people know that you are a giants fan or you have a wiener dog called 2Pac, whatever makes up you, it is your brand.
+So, why not let people know that you are a giants fan or you have a wiener dog called 2Pac.
+It is your brand.

 Who can see my content?